JuliaLinearAlgebra/LinearMaps.jl/README.md

     `isposdef`) of the existing matrix or linear map.

-3. A framework for combining objects of type `LinearMap` and of type `AbstractMatrix` using linear combinations, transposition and composition, where the linear map resulting from these operations is never explicitly evaluated but only its matrix vector product is defined (i.e. lazy evaluation).
-The matrix vector product is written to minimize memory allocation by using a minimal number of temporary vectors.
+3. A framework for combining objects of type `LinearMap` and of type `AbstractMatrix` using linear combinations, transposition, composition, concatenation and Kronecker product/sums, where the linear map resulting from these operations is never explicitly evaluated but only its matrix-vector product is defined (i.e. lazy evaluation).
+The matrix-vector product is written to minimize memory allocation by using a minimal number of temporary vectors.
 There is full support for the in-place version `mul!`, which should be preferred for higher efficiency in critical algorithms.
 In addition, it tries to recognize